CredentialEngine/CredentialRegistry/README.md

 - [Credits](#credits)

 ## Introduction
-This project comprises the new implementation of the Learning Registry API, using more a widely-used database and providing a more developer-friendly, REST-oriented environment.
+This project is a community based metadata registry.
+It is used as the API engine underneath the Credential Registry.
+Also comprises the new implementation of the Learning Registry API, using a widely-used database and providing a more developer-friendly, REST-oriented environment.

 ### Project Status
 This project is currently in testing phase.
 It is not for production use at this time.
 A running developer testbed node is located at lr-staging.learningtapestry.com